mui/material-ui/docs/src/pages/getting-started/support/support.md

 The Pro plan allows developers to license extra features that are challenging to find in the OSS space.
-The maintainers of Material-UI are providing support on these paid features, aiming for a similar quality of experience to the one provided by the community on the MIT parts.
+The maintainers of Material-UI are providing support on these paid features, aiming for a similar quality of experience to the one provided by the community on the MIT parts. however no SLAs are provided.
-However, not SLAs are guaranteed.

 The Premium plan goes one step further by providing SLAs on the quality of the support.